dheerajutradi7/rnaseq-learning-project/README.md

 conda create -n rnaseq -c bioconda -c conda-forge sra-tools fastqc multiqc fastp salmon conda create -n r_deseq -c bioconda -c conda-forge r-base=4.3 bioconductor-deseq2 bioconductor-tximport r-ggplot2 r-pheatmap bioconductor-clusterprofiler bioconductor-org.hs.eg.db
 ```

-## Author
-Analysis performed as a portfolio project for bulk RNA-seq data analysis.

-## Project Nature

-This is a **practice / learning project** built entirely on publicly available data (SRA BioProject PRJNA1065856).
-It was created to demonstrate a complete, reproducible bulk RNA-seq analysis pipeline — from raw reads to biological interpretation — as a portfolio piece.
-No original wet-lab data was generated; all credit for the underlying dataset belongs to the original submitters (University of Manitoba).

 ## Walkthrough: Reproducing This Pipeline With Your Own Samples